Stafford Sheehan: Career

 Sheehan founded Catalytic Innovations in 2015.
 The company was spun out from his research at Yale.
 Early in his research into artificial photosynthesis, he had discovered an Iridium-based catalyst which can also be used as an anti-corrosion coating for oil pipelines or to prevent lead from getting into wastewater during the metal refinery process.

-U.S. Air Force jet testing fuel produced using Sheehan's technology on July 27, 2022.

-In 2017, Sheehan co-founded Air Company with Gregory Constantine who he met the year before on a trip for Forbes 30 Under 30.
-Sheehan serves as chief technology officer of the company which produces ethanol-based products using heterogeneous catalysis to hydrogenate carbon dioxide (CO2|link=Carbon dioxide) to produce ethanol (C2H5OH).
+In 2017, Sheehan co-founded Air Company where he served as president and chief technology officer.
+Air Company produces ethanol-based products using heterogeneous catalysis to hydrogenate carbon dioxide (CO2|link=Carbon dioxide) to produce ethanol (C2H5OH).
 Unlike other catalysts used in hydrogenation, this catalyst contains no precious metals and produces ethanol sufficiently pure enough for use in beverages, foods, cosmetics, cleaning products, and fragrances with oxygen and water as the only byproducts.

-The company released its first product, Air Vodka, in November 2019 in the New York City area.
-On July 27, 2022, a US Air Force drone fighter jet at the Hsu STEM Range in Laurel Hill, Florida, took the first unmanned flight powered by fuel produced entirely from carbon dioxide using Sheehan's technology.
-Air Company has entered into deals with companies such as JetBlue and Virgin Atlantic, and Boom Supersonic to supply them with jet fuel for future commercial flights.
+Sheehan left Air Company in December, 2024.

+During his tenure at Air company, Sheehan led the company's participation in the Defense Innovation Unit's (DIU) Project SynCE, an initiative focused on producing synthetic jet fuel from carbon dioxide to solve critical problems in contested logistics, and proved the efficacy of the fuel by powering a U.S. Air Force unmanned drone fighter jet for the first time on July 27, 2022, at the Hsu STEM Range in Laurel Hill, Florida.